sumantk33/Snake-Detection-Using-YOLO/README.md

 # Snake Detection using YOLO

-Link for google drive consisting of images and weights file :- https://drive.google.com/drive/u/1/folders/1M_X7Q3BV3Df6wUGTcwSz-mPe41jPqTNS
+Link for google drive consisting of the weights file :- https://drive.google.com/drive/folders/1klfKAdbWAxFlKPy2lmlSApXNJgMZ3ZCg?usp=sharing

 The weights file can be downloaded from the google drive link mentioned above.
 Place the weights file inside the directory of the desired detection mode.